 As an example, consider Figure 2 and assume that the variables soc, i, and dsoc are observable.
 When the processes ChargeTransfer and SelfDischarge are active, both influence dsoc, so neither process is measurable on its own.
 However, if we combine them with SourceVoltage and DischargeCurrent, the resulting compound process is measurable.
 In particular, if the value predicted for dsoc as a function of soc in this time period is significantly different from its observed value, the compound process as a whole is malfunctioning.
-We cannot say which component process is at fault, but we have isolated the problem to a set of possible candidates, called an ambiguity region.
+We cannot say which component process is at fault, but we have isolated the problem to a set of possible candidates, which we call an $ambiguity\ region$.